logux/core/protocol.md

 Fifth position is optional and contains extra client option in object.
 Right now protocol supports only `subprotocol` and `credentials` keys there.

-Subprotocol version is a `[number major, number minor]` array.
-It describe a application subprotocol, which developer will create on top of Logux protocol.
+Subprotocol version is a string in [SemVer] format.
+It describes a application subprotocol, which developer will create on top of Logux protocol.
 If other node doesn’t support this subprotocol version, it could send `wrong-subprotocol` error.